-The reward for good behaviour is largely in the quality of life and relationships pupils build among themselves and the staff.
-Each House will consistently promote these, and House and College Positions of Responsibility are the outcome of positive friendships and behaviour.
-Among other things, Prizes, College Colours, House Colours, and Departmental rewards may also be awarded for valuable contributions to community life.
-There are also several incentives for good effort and academic work: Stars and Distinctions, Examination Commendation Prizes, and Incentive Awards.
+The reward for good behaviour is largely in the quality of life and relationships pupils build among themselves and with the staff.
+Each House will promote these differently, and House and College Positions of Responsibility are clearly the outcome of positive friendships and behaviour.
+Among other things, Prizes, College Colours, House Colours and Departmental rewards, may also be awarded for valuable contributions to community life.
+There are also several incentives for good effort and academic work: Stars and Distinctions, Examination Commendation Prizes and Incentive Awards.